AustinTSchaffer/PyPI-Dependency-Graph/Readme.md

 ### RabbitMQ

-Below is a screenshot from RabbitMQ showing 1.2M messages being processed, mostly version distribution records.
+Below is a screenshot from RabbitMQ showing 1.2M messages being processed, mostly distribution records.

 ![](./images/rabbitmq-screenshot-1.png)

-Below is a screenshot from RabbitMQ showing 500k messages being processed from the `version_distributions` queue.
+Below is a screenshot from RabbitMQ showing 500k messages being processed from the `distributions` queue.
 This screenshot was taken while the cluster was processing all of the PyPI packages which begin with the letter "A".

 ![](./images/rabbitmq-screenshot-2.png)